capac/ml-zoomcamp/2023/capstone-2/README.md

 ## Data preparation

 Use `make_dataset.py` to download the [Stanford Dogs dataset](http://vision.stanford.edu/aditya86/ImageNetDogs "http://vision.stanford.edu/aditya86/ImageNetDogs") and extract the images and annotations in the `data/raw/Image` and `data/raw/Annotation` subdirectories.

+Use `data_selection.py` to pre-process the images by applying cropping that selects only the part of the image that contain the dog.
+Each dog breed folder is renamed by removing the alphanumeric prefix, which helps create a `tf.data.Dataset` object from image files in each directory.